-Standard: Modularity content and complexity, create procedures with parameters to organize code and make it easier to reuse.

-6.AP.M.02 Using grade appropriate 7.AP.M.02 Using grade appropriate content and complexity, create procedures with parameters to organize code and make it easier to reuse.

-8.AP.M.02 Using grade appropriate content and complexity, create procedures with parameters to organize code and make it easier to reuse.

-Clarification Statement: Students should create procedures and/or functions that are used multiple times within a program to repeat groups of instructions.
-These procedures can be generalized by defining parameters that create different outputs for a wide range of inputs.
-For example, a procedure to draw a circle involves many instructions, but all of them can be invoked with one instruction, such as "drawCircle."
-By adding a radius parameter, the user can easily draw circles of different sizes.
+Domain: Algorithms & Programming Practice(s): 4 h.1, 4.3 By end of Grade 8 Standard: Modularity 6.AP.M.02 Using grade appropriate content and complexity, create procedures with parameters to organize code and make it easier to reuse.
+8.AP.M.02 Using grade appropriate conter and complexity, create procedures with parameters to organize code and make it easier to reuse. rocedures can be ge neralized by defining parameters that create d ifferent outputs for a wide ran ge of inputs.
+For exan ogram to repeat groups of instructions.
+These nple, a procedure to draw a circle involves many ne user can easily draw circles of different sizes.